 Join over 200 non-profit and government agencies and elected officials in discovering the value of hosting a Public Service Scholar.
 By providing a learning opportunity for a Public Service Scholar, your agency receives the following benefits:

-- for nine months, a half-time intern to staff projects important to your agency
+- for nine months, a scholar to staff projects important to your agency

 - quality policy and advocacy work